Game Management Unit 22

 Three Bar Wildlife area: Access is off Highway 188 from the Jake’s Corner area to the Roosevelt Dam.
-The areas behind Tonto Basin have recently been burned but should provide good visibility for locating moving deer along and in the canyons.
+The areas behind Tonto Basin provide good visibility for locating moving deer along and in the canyons.
 Whitetail deer also inhabit these areas so be sure of your identification before shooting.

 Payson: Mule deer can be found all through the Tonto National Forest area around Payson.
 The main road into this area is the Control Road, FS Road 64, which crosses below the Rim from Pine to Indian Gardens.
 Mule deer can be found in all of the forested areas and pre-scouting is advised because of high activity in these areas.
 Locate waterholes in the area and look for sign of recent activity.

-The Whitetail hunt in unit 22 is broken into two seasons, the first occurring in October and the second in December (Refer to regulations for exact season dates).
+The general Whitetail hunt in unit 22 is broken into three seasons, the first two early hunts occurring in October/November and a third late hunt in December (Refer to regulations for exact season dates).
 Approximately 90% of the permits are offered in the early season giving better drawing odds when compared to the December hunt.
 For those who are lucky to draw the December hunt, this means a high quality hunt in the rut.
 The rut will occur from mid-December to mid-February and peak the first part of January.
 Don’t discard the early hunt.
 Although the Whitetail are not in the rut, this can prove to be a very productive hunt.
-Archery hunters enjoy generous seasons in August/September and December/January.
+Archery hunters enjoy generous seasons in August/September and January.
 Additionally, only antlered deer are legal to harvest in Unit 22.

 Areas: Starting at the northern part of the unit and going south.
 Fossil Creek Canyon and Hardscrabble Canyon: Both areas are located west of Strawberry and can be accessed off FS Roads 708, 591, or the 194.
 Both canyons are deep and steep, but good bucks can be found here.